stormpath/stormpath-documentation/source/configuration.rst

   10.3.
 Using a Different Environment
   ===================================

-  By default, the Stormpath SDK connects to the Stormpath API Public Cloud at ``https://api.stormpath.com/v1``.
+  By default, the Stormpath SDK connects to the Stormpath API Public Cloud.

-  If you are connecting to a Stormpath `Enterprise Deployment`_ or Private Deployment, you'll need to change this base URL before using the Stormpath SDK.
+  If you have a Stormpath Enterprise or Private Deployment, you'll need to change this base URL before using the Stormpath SDK.
 See :ref:`Base URL <base_url>` in the Configuration Reference for examples of how to set this value.

   .. only:: csharp or vbnet